MHDN55/Flutter-clean-arch-feature/README.md

 # Flutter Clean Architecture Helper

-### A VS Code extension to streamline creating feature folders, use cases, and repositories in Flutter projects using Clean Architecture.
+### A VS Code extension to streamline creating feature folders and use cases in Flutter projects using Clean Architecture.

 ## Features